صور الصفحة

 CHAP.
 XI.

-CAST thy bread upon the waters: for
+18 Wisdom is better than weapons of CAST thy bread upon the waters: for war: but one sinner destroyeth much good.

-thou find it many days.
-2 Give a portion to seven, and also to eight; for thou knowest not what evil shall
+2 Give a portion to seven, and also to eight; for thou knowest not what evil shall be upon the earth.

-5 As thou knowest not what is the way of the spirit, nor how the bones do grow in the womb of her that is with child: even so thou knowest not the works of God who maketh all.
+5 As thou knowest not what is the way of the spirit, nor how the bones do grow in the womb of her that is with child: even 5 There is an evil which I have seen so thou knowest not the works of God who under the sun, as an error which proceed-maketh all. eth from the ruler:

 6 In the morning sow thy seed, and in the evening withhold not thy hand: for thou knowest not whether shall prosper, either this or that, or whether they both shall be alike good.